 Video - Manual concrete mixer with a cylindrical bucket

-Option number 3.
+Option #3.
 Electrical design

 • The neck and bottom of the container must be reinforced with strips welded crosswise.

 Option number 4.
-Vibrating unit
+Vibration unit

 Let's take a look at common mistakes.